jfwells/wp-united/README_FIRST.txt

 **** phpBB3 releases: ****

+= v0.9.2.1 RELEASE CANDIDATE 3 =

+* NEW: Forum bottom nav bar widget (to match the top bar widget; thanks *daniel!)
+* BUGFIX: Error with French phpBB language file
+* BUGFIX: Javascript errors with some translations
+* BUGFIX: Error in user mapper with russian localisation
+* IMPROVEMENT: Minor cosmetic improvements to setings panels

 = v0.9.2.0 RELEASE CANDIDATE 3 =

 * NEW: Re-write of cross-posting and cross-posted comments.
 Cross-posted comments now appear mixed with WordPress comments, and can be viewed, filtered and managed from WordPress as well as phpBB.
 Cross-posted topics now also fully support custom ordering, threading and guest posting, and are stored and recalled more efficiently.